ProjectEvergreen/greenwood/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/ProjectEvergreen/greenwood/master/LICENSE.md)

 ## Overview
 Greenwood is a modern and performant static site generator supporting Web Component based development.
-For more information about Getting Started, API docs and more, check out our [website](https://www.greenwoodjs.io/).
+For more information about how to get started, review our docs, or learn more about our project please visit our [website](https://www.greenwoodjs.io/).

 > Greenwood is currently a work in progress and we would love any help getting it to a 1.0 release.
-Check out our [roadmap](https://github.com/ProjectEvergreen/greenwood/projects) to see what we're working on next and feel free to reach out through our [issue tracker](https://github.com/ProjectEvergreen/greenwood/issues) if you have any issues.
+Check out our [roadmap](https://github.com/ProjectEvergreen/greenwood/projects) to see what we're working on next and feel free to reach out through our [issue tracker](https://github.com/ProjectEvergreen/greenwood/issues) if you have any issues or would like to request a feature!

 ## Getting Started
 Our website has a complete Getting Started section that will walk you through creating a Greenwood project scratch.

-You can follow along with, or clone and go, the [companion repo]().
+You can follow along with, or clone and go, the [companion repo](https://github.com/thescientist13/greenwood-getting-started).

 ## Installation
 Greenwood can be installed with your favorite JavaScript package manager.